How Does Equity Release on Jointly Owned Property Work?

 What Are the Options if One Shared Owner Is Under 55?

-If one owner is under 55, equity release may not be an option for that property under current guidelines.
+If one shared owner is under 55, equity release may not be an option for that property under current guidelines.

 In such cases, alternative options may include waiting until both parties reach the required age or considering other financial solutions such as remortgaging, taking out a personal loan, or downsizing.

-Can a Younger Unqualifying Homeowner Be Excluded From an Equity Release Application?
+Can a Younger, Unqualifying Homeowner Be Excluded From an Equity Release Application?

-Yes, a younger unqualifying homeowner can be excluded from an equity release application, but it requires transferring their share of the property into the qualifying homeowner’s name.
+Yes, a younger, unqualifying homeowner can be excluded from an equity release application, but it requires transferring their share of the property into the qualifying homeowner’s name.

 In other words, the title deeds must be changed from joint to single ownership.

-It’s important to note that in such a case, the equity release loan will only be issued in the name of the qualifying homeowner.
+It is important to note that in such a case, the equity release loan will only be issued in the name of the qualifying homeowner.

 A qualified equity release advisor or broker can help you run through the implications this strategy could have on the costs and occupancy of your home if the homeowner passes away or enters long-term care.